acmerobotics/ftc-dashboard/README.md

 ```
 When new values are saved in the dashboard, the values of the fields are automatically updated.
 This reflection-based approach allows changes to occur while the OpMode is running with minimal boilerplate.

-## Customizing
+## Customization
+This project is designed to be flexible and customizable.

+### Layout
-The dashboard is designed to be flexible and customizable.
-First off, the size of all the widgets/tiles are easily modifieid.
-The layout is based on CSS grids; to change the grid size, adjust the value of `grid-template` under `.tile-grid` in `src/index.css` and the corresponding `row`/`col` properties in `dash/src/containers/Dashboard.jsx` (read more about CSS grids [here](https://css-tricks.com/snippets/css/complete-guide-grid/)).
+First off, the size of all the widgets/tiles can be easily modified.
+The layout is based on CSS grids; to change the grid size, adjust the value of `grid-template` under `.tile-grid` in `dash/src/index.css` and the corresponding `row`/`col` properties in `dash/src/containers/Dashboard.jsx` (read more about CSS grids [here](https://css-tricks.com/snippets/css/complete-guide-grid/)).
 You can also add your own widgets (React components) to `render()` in `Dashboard.jsx`.

+### Additional Telemetry
-If you need additional data passed from the server, the recommended method is modifying the telemetry structure.
-To do this, add the necessary keys to `dash/src/reducers/telemetry.js` and they'll be available through Redux under `telemetry`.
-Of course, you may also extend the Redux store with additional actions (just make sure you correspondingly modify the backend; backend websocket message types correspond to Redux actions).
-For a good example of how this all comes together into a component, see `dash/src/containers/TelemetryView.jsx`.
+If you need additional data passed from the server, the recommended method is to modify the telemetry structure.
+On the server-side, this is accomplished by subclassing `TelemetryPacket` and adding the additional data as instance variables (mark any instance variables you don't want to send with `transient`).
+Next, on the client-side, add the new keys to `dash/src/reducers/telemetry.js` (specifically `initialState`), and they'll be available through Redux under `telemetry`.